Frequently asked questions about fishing

 Information on hiking structures at fishing destinations can be found on, for example, the Excursionmap.fi website by selecting "Excursion services".

 Information on Metsähallitus fishing destinations and their services can also be found in permit area descriptions on the Eräluvat website.
-Destination-specific pages contain a permit area map (PDF).
+Destination-specific pages contain a permit area map (as PDF file).

 If you commit a fishing offence or violation against an endangered fish species, the value of the illegal catch will be forfeited to the Finnish state based on the value of the species in question.
 The decree on conservation values lists 23 different values ranging from EUR 50 to EUR 7,510.
 The endangered fish species affected by the decree are salmon, landlocked salmon, eel, lamprey, trout, grayling, Arctic char and noble crayfish, as well as European whitefish in rivers and brooks flowing into the sea.
 The conservation value of fish may be subject to forfeiture in the following situations: